-And since any sort of change causes stress.
-Then, people should just accept that stress is a fact of life that we all have to live with.
+And since any change causes stress, then, people should just accept that stress is a fact of life that we all have to live.

 But what exactly is stress?

-Stress is a psychological and physiological response to events that upset our personal balance in some way.
+Stress is a psychological and physiological response to events that upset our balance in some way.

 There is good stress and bad stress.

-Good stress gives you the motivation to do your best when cramming for exams, or preparing for a job presentation.
+Healthy weight gives you the motivation to do your best when cramming for exams or preparing for a job presentation.

-However, when things get out of hand and life’s demands exceed your ability to cope, stress becomes bad for your physical, emotional and psychological well-being.
+However, when things get out of hand, and life’s demands exceed your ability to cope, stress becomes harmful for your physical, emotional and psychological well-being.

 You can feel the tension caused by stress in your shoulders and neck, as well as heart-pounding in the chest.

 You lose sleep, feel depressed, and get tired.
-When stress becomes long-term, it increases your risk for heart disease, mental distress, and weight gain.
+When the pressure becomes long-term, it increases your risk for heart disease, mental distress, and weight gain.

-Having a regular fitness regimen is one of a good stress relief techniques.
+Having a regular fitness regimen is one of a kind stress relief techniques.

 Enjoying a walk in the park is one way to reduce stress.

-Sometimes, just learning to accept what you cannot change can help ease the burden of stress.
+Sometimes, just learning to accept what you cannot help ease the burden of stress.